 Manny Teodoro works at the intersection of politics, public policy, and public management.
 His research focuses mainly on U.S. environmental policy and implementation, including empirical analyses of environmental justice.
 In addition to academic studies, Professor Teodoro pursues a line of applied research on utility management, policy, and finance.
 He’s developed novel methods for analyzing utility rate equity and affordability, and works on these issues directly with governments and water sector leaders across the United States.

 Manny Teodoro’s scholarship stands at the nexus of politics, public policy, and public management, with emphases on American environmental policy.
-His public management and bureaucratic politics emphasizes labor markets as political phenomena and predictors of organizational performance.
-His award-winning book, Bureaucratic Ambition (2011, Johns Hopkins University Press), argues that ambition shapes administrators’ decisions to innovate and to engage in politics, with important consequences for innovation in government and democratic governance.
+His research on public management and bureaucratic politics emphasizes labor markets as political phenomena and predictors of organizational performance.
+His award-winning book, Bureaucratic Ambition (2011, Johns Hopkins), argues that ambition shapes administrators’ decisions to innovate and to engage in politics, with important consequences for innovation in government and democratic governance.
 Ongoing research links executive career paths and access to human capital with organizational innovation and performance.

 Professor Teodoro’s research has been funded by the National Science Foundation and Water Research Foundation, and has been published in the American Journal of Political Science, the Journal of Public Administration Research and Theory, Public Administration Review, Policy Studies Journal, Journal of Public Policy, AWWA Water Science, American Review of Public Administration, Water Security, Journal AWWA, and PS: Political Science & Politics, and State & Local Government Review.